 WON BEST MEMOIR BY A PARLIAMENTARIAN IN THE PARLIAMENTARY BOOK AWARDS 2018

-Published with Westminster Abbey Institute
+Published in partnership with Westminster Abbey Institute.